Research

 Research ✩ Community ✩ Impact ✩

-This one day event is packed with internationally recognized researchers and projects that are one of a kind.
+This one day event is packed with world-renowned researchers and projects that are at the forefront of change.

 The agriculture industry is being told to shift.
-From global market changes to practices that adapt to extreme weather, and we’re ready.
+Global markets are becoming regional.
+Practices have to adapt to extreme weather.
+We’re ready.

 Are you?